spetyak/file-encryptor/README.md

 and decrypt ~830 KB/s.
 Compared to other more sophisticated implementations this is rather slow.
 Some clever tricks and parallelization could help improve this.

-## Installation

-Here's how to install the file encryptor

 ## Usage

 To run, use the following syntax: